marcos9966/rhumdapp/README.md

 cmd/build.sh
 ```

-maybe you may see some notice about deprecated calls, however if compiling without errors, you can run application with
+maybe you may see some notice about deprecated calls, however if it terminated without errors, you can run application with
 ```
 cmd/rhumdapp
 ```